Riverside Community College Logo

 • Options: Faculty may choose district training courses and workshops and/or non-district DE training focused on distance education to meet the recertification requirement.

-• FLEX Credit: Faculty can also earn FLEX credit for this DE training.
+• FLEX Credit: Faculty can also earn PD/FLEX credit for this DE training.

 College Distance Education Committees